MHResearchNetwork/Diagnosis-Codes/README_selfharm.md

 date: "March 31, 2018"
 output: html_document
 ---
+UPDATE 4/23/2020

+mhrn_dx_codes.zip has flags:
+ * "DSH" for definite self-harm (self-inflicted codes in ICD-10 )
+ * "PSH" for possibly self-inflicted (undetermined in ICD-10)
+ * "SUI" for suicide ideation
+Whether or not you include PSH is a project-specific decision.

+---
+Previous:
 The MHRN diagnosis lists contain ICD-10 codes we are using to identify self-harm and suicide attempt.
 These were validated by chart review in ICD-9, but the process of validating these after the ICD-10 transition is not complete.

 **The algorithm we currently use is:**